MShaiDash/govapi-docs/README.md

 # govapi-docs
-Technical documentation library for the fictional GovAPI product.
+Technical documentation library for a fictional GovAPI product.
 Created to demonstrate structured, high-quality technical writing in a GovTech context.